 - Second, rosemary can turn your nails green and leave your hands covered in sappy residue.
 It’s hard to wash off, even with hot soap and water.
 Wear disposable kitchen gloves.
 Use them when you strip the leaves from the stems.

-- Third, for chopping a lot of rosemary, toss the stripped leaves into a running food processor and let it run for a few minutes until the leaves are chopped.
+- Third, for chopping a lot of rosemary, toss the stripped leaves into a food processor and pulse until the leaves are chopped.
 Rosemary is tough stuff.

 - Lastly, when roasting large batches for gifts, you can fit about 3 pounds (a 3x batch) on two half sized rimmed baking sheets.
 DO NOT CROWD THEM.
 A double batch on even one half sheet is too much.
 If you crowd them you will get sticky gummy nuts not crisp ones when they cool